 Water samples are collected approximately monthly (on dates indicated by the dashed lines) at 13 depths (indicated by the dots) at the middle of the lake and analyzed in the TERC laboratory for the concentration of fine particles in 15 different bin sizes.
 Here the distributions of fine particles (in the size range of 1-4 microns) are shown in the form of color contours.
-Particles here can be both inorganic particles (such as clay or silt) or very small algal diatom particles.
+Particles here can be both inorganic particles such as clay or silt or organic particles such as very small algal diatom particles.